ymusell/Plymouth2020/info/timeline.md

   -  Then the RViz display part was created for a better view of the boat
   -  With Rviz, the line following and station keeping algorithm were implemented
   -  For the creation of a more complexe algorithm the update of some knowledge was needed
+  -  Using a linear regression to copy the behavior af the line following algorithm was thought.
+  -  But since the boat need to learn by itself to sail, reinforcement learning was needed.
+Policy gradient, Q-learning and neurone network algorithm were studied.
+Finally, the Q-learning was choosen.
+  -  Implementation of the Q-learning algorithm.